Study in Wales in 2018

 4) The cost of living here is relatively inexpensive compared to many other parts of the UK.
 There are campuses in a variety of locations, including vibrant cities, coastal locations and rural settings.
 Even if your University of choice is in the city, you can be at the beach or walking in woodland within 20-30 minutes.

 5) For some students, English is not their first language and our universities are very supportive.
-English is spoken by almost everyone in Wales and Welsh is spoken by around 19% of the population.
+English is spoken by almost everyone in Wales and Welsh is also spoken by around 19% of the population.
 Access to free English language support is available at all of Wales' universities.
-Discover more

 6) There are financial support options for international students ranging from scholarships to grants, bursaries, fellowships, financial awards and loans.
 The EducationUK website provides details of what scholarships different universities have to offer.
 You can also contact your local British Council Office to find out what they offer students from your country to study in the UK.